-Family Historian runs on Windows 8, 7, Vista, and XP – on both 32-bit and 64-bit versions of Windows.
+Family Historian runs on Windows 8.1, 8, 7 or Vista- on both 32-bit and 64-bit versions of Windows.
+This list details just some of its many, powerful features.

-Instantly create Ancestor, Descendant, Hourglass and Everyone diagrams, as well as Family Historian’s very own All Relatives diagrams.
+Instantly create Ancestor, Descendant, Hourglass, Fan Chart and Everyone diagrams, as well as Family Historian’s very own All Relatives diagrams.
 Diagrams are tightly integrated and used for browsing, exploring and editing – as well as for creating superb wall charts.
 Print diagrams at any scale or orientation.
 All diagrams are fully configurable and most options can be changed on-the-fly.

 The Everyone diagram shows everyone in your family tree file, and all of their relationships.